wp-plugins/agp-font-awesome-collection/readme.txt

 == Frequently Asked Questions ==

-= How can I change the Shortcode content? =
+= How to change the Shortcode content =

 The plugin includes some templates for each shortcode in "templates/" folder.
 You can copy any template in your active theme and customize it for your needs.